Mohamed Khider: War years and imprisonment

 Mohamed Khider was one of the original leaders of the Front de Libération nationale (FLN), having been previously active in its nationalist predecessors, the Étoile Nord-Africaine and Parti du Peuple Algerien (PPA) of Messali Hadj.
 From 1946 to 1951 he was a member of the French National Assembly as a representative of the Movement for the Triumph of Democratic Liberties (MTLD).
 He played an important role during the first years of the Algerian War of Independence (1954–62), mainly in representing the FLN externally.
 In 1956, he was part of a group of FLN politicians (Khider, Ahmad Ben Bella, Hocine Aït Ahmed, Mohamed Boudiaf and Rabah Bitat) captured by France in an airplane hijacking.
 Two years later, while incarcerated in France, he was an elected member of the GPRA exile government, holding the symbolical post of Minister of State.
 He was released as Algeria became independent in 1962.

 Backing and opposing Ben Bella

 After returning to Algeria, Khider joined Ahmed Ben Bella and the FLN army's chief of staff, Col. Houari Boumédiène, in forming a Political Bureau of the FLN to replace the GPRA, over which they had no control.
 Boumédiène's army, built up outside the war zone in Morocco and Tunisia, quashed resistance among GPRA loyalists and guerrilla units inside Algeria, as it moved in from its border area bases.

-Khider then took on the role as Secretary-General of the post-war Party of FLN, with control over finances, but quickly fell out with President Ben Bella.
+Khider then took on the role of Secretary-General of the post-war Party of FLN, with control over finances, but quickly fell out with President Ben Bella.
 Among the causes were political differences, personal rivalries, and opposition to Ben Bella's increasingly autocratic rule.
-Ben Bella refused Khider's requests to allow the FLN into the decision-making process, and replaced him as secretary-general.
+Ben Bella refused Khider's requests to allow the FLN into the decision-making process and replaced him as secretary-general.